What is fragile X syndrome?

-Fragile X syndrome results in learning disabilities, developmental delays, and social or behavioral problems.
+FXS can cause learning disabilities, developmental delays, and social or behavioral problems.
 Disabilities vary in severity.
-Male patients usually have some level of intellectual disability.
-Female patients may have some intellectual disability or learning disability or both, but many women with fragile X syndrome will have normal intelligence.
-These women might only be diagnosed with fragile X syndrome if another family member is also diagnosed.
+Boys with FXS usually have some level of intellectual disability.
+Girls may have some intellectual disability or learning disability, or both, but many with fragile X syndrome will have normal intelligence.
+They might only be diagnosed with FXS if another family member is also diagnosed.

-People with fragile X syndrome may show a combination of the following signs as children and throughout life:
+People with FXS may show a combination of the following symptoms as children and throughout life:

-- developmental delays, such as taking longer than normal to learn to sit, walk, or talk compared with other children of the same age
+- developmental delays, such as taking longer than normal to sit, walk, or talk compared with other children of the same age

-- intellectual and learning disabilities, such as having trouble learning new skills or information
+- intellectual and learning disabilities, like having trouble learning new skills

-- social problems, such as not making eye contact with other people, disliking being touched, and trouble understanding body language
+- social issues, like not making eye contact with other people, disliking being touched, and trouble understanding body language

 - difficulty sleeping